kdrypr/Open-Packet-Broker/README.md

-# Packet Broker
+# Open Packet Broker

-Packet Broker is a software tool designed to capture and redirect network traffic based on user-defined rules.
+Open Packet Broker is a software tool designed to capture and redirect network traffic based on user-defined rules.
 It is useful for network security, traffic analysis, and traffic mirroring between network interfaces.

 ## Features